act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 [block collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Repeated Content is Collapsible'
 [block of repeated content]: #block-of-repeated-content 'Definition of Block of Repeated Content'
 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
-[document has landmark]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Landmark with nonN-Repeated Content'
+[document has landmark]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Landmark with Non-Repeated Content'
 [document has instrument to main]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to Non-Repeated Content'
 [document has heading for main]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for Non-Repeated Content'
 [focusable]: #focusable 'Definition of Focusable'